 The Command Staff consists of the Chief of Police and Assistant Chief of Police.
 The Command Staff plans, organizes, directs and coordinates the general law enforcement and public safety program at the University, including uniformed patrol, investigations, crime prevention, emergency management, security functions, parking services, communications and records management, and overall operations of the Department

-The UNC Police Department's Patrol Division is split into two teams, each supervised by a Sergeant.
+The UNC Police Department's Patrol Division is split into two teams, each supervised by a Corporal.
 The Patrol Division is responsible for patrolling the UNC campus to enforce federal and state law, as well as University regulations, protect persons and property, prevent, detect and solve crimes and to maintain order.
 They also enforce traffic regulations, investigate traffic accidents and issue tickets.
 The Patrol Division also assist other law enforcement agencies and University departments.

 The UNC Police Department's Investigations Division consists of two full-time detectives, overseen by Sergeant Gallagher.
 The Investigations Division conducts difficult or technically demanding criminal investigations, writes search and arrest warrant affidavits, makes arrests and testifies in court concerning his/her investigations.
 The detectives also maintains all evidence seized during the course of all criminal investigations.

 Training and Crime Prevention

 The Training and Crime Prevention officer develops and presents seminars related to preventing or reducing crime, acquires or prepares printed crime prevention material and ensures such materials are distributed to the campus community.
 This officer also coordinates in-service and external training and maintains training files for sworn police officers.